Updated in February 2020

 What do you do to maximize kitchen storage when your home is not blessed with ample space where it’s needed most?
 That is a question that occupies my mind a lot.
 You see, even though our home would be considered quite spacious, clocking in at well over 3,000 square feet, certain areas are downright cramped.
 Sadly, the kitchen is one of them.
 In my recent post on organizing kitchen drawers, I eluded to the fact that not all necessary items made it back into the drawer, but wound up in a new home.
 Today I want to show you how I squeezed a little more room out of my teeny kitchen to free up drawer space and keep measuring cups and spoons handy and invisible.

-You see, our kitchen is not only super short on cabinet space, it lacks wall space as well.
-So much for all the nifty storage solutions that look so amazing on Pinterest, womp, womp.
+You see, our kitchen is not only super short on cabinet space, but it also lacks wall space as well.
+So much for all the nifty storage solutions that look so amazing on Pinterest, womp – womp.
 Not to despair, there is still plenty of vertical room to work with, if you know where to look!
 Best of all, this is not limited to tiny kitchens in huge houses!
 It will work in bathrooms, laundry rooms, even RV’s.

 When storing items this way there are a couple of considerations: